fanzheng10/CliXO-1.0/README.md

 ## Limitations

-Since maximal clique enumeration is expensive (theoretical upper bound is exponential to the number of nodes), applying CliXO on a large number of genes is computational prohibitive.
+Since maximal clique enumeration is NP-complete, applying CliXO on a large number of genes is computational prohibitive.
 We recommend not to exceed 2000 genes if the expected running time is within a few hours.
-If neither overlapping nor multi-scale properties is not crucial to your research program, you should probably turn to other popular algorithms, such as Louvain clustering.
+For problems of larger size, you should probably turn to other popular algorithms, such as Louvain clustering.

 ## Acknowledgements